 - able to negotiate difficult social situations, defuse conflict and engage positively in purposeful debate

 Steer, RM., Nardon, L., Sanchez-Runde, CJ., Samaratunge, R., Ananthram, S., Fan, D. & Lu, Y. (2017) Management Across Cultures: Australasian Edition, Cambridge: Cambridge University Press.

 This text provides the basic framework for the lecture program and is required reading to prepare for each week’s classes.

 Jackson, T. (2002) International HRM: A Cross-Cultural Approach, London: Sage.

 refereed academic sources.
-Full details will be provided weekly in advance on MyUni.
+Full details will be provided weekly in advance.

 There are a number of other general textbooks available in the library.
 These can be useful to ‘get started’ with a topic